gatewaycash/gateway/modules/docs/paybutton.index.html.md

 Gateway will make this easier in the future.
-This is being worked on, but until it is complete you may simply download the file at `https://gateway.cash/pay.js` and host it yourself, or clone our [https://github.com/gatewaycash/gateway](GitHub repo) and compile it yourself from source.
+This is being worked on, but until it is complete you may simply download the file at `https://gateway.cash/pay.js` and host it yourself, or clone our
+[GitHub repo](https://github.com/gatewaycash/gateway) and compile it from source.

 # Basic Usage